raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 such that is is no longer accepting DNS Push Notification requests for one or more of the currently subscribed names).

-This document specifies only these RCODE values for Retry Delay message.
+This document specifies only these RCODE values for the Retry Delay message.
 Servers sending Retry Delay messages SHOULD use one of these values.
 However, future circumstances may create situations where other RCODE values are appropriate in Retry Delay messages, so clients MUST be prepared